victorfariasoliveira/angular-9-testing-app/README.md

     - Protractor framework is used for End to End Testing.

     - BDD frameworks like Cucumber are also used for testing the functional flows.

+## Protractor Framework

+- Protractor is an open source E2E testing framework for Angular applications.

+- It is built by a team in Google on the top of WebDriver.

+- It also works as a solution integrator that combines powerful technologies such as NodeJS, Selenium, Jasmine, WebDriver, Cucumber, Mocha etc.

+- Along with testing of Angular application, we can also use Protractor for automated regression tests for any web applications.

+- It allows us to test our application just like a real user because it runs the test using an actual browser.